 In the first year, students prepare for research by following an MPhil training programme convened by the Chair of the Centre for Cultural, Literary and Postcolonial Studies.
 Students will also be strongly encouraged to attend the core theory courses in the three disciplines, the other elements being agreed between the student, the Research Tutor (a member of the CCLPS Steering Committee) and the supervisor(s).
 Optional elements may consist of specialist disciplinary, language or regional culture courses, attendance of which can be agreed between the student and the supervisory committee.

-MPhil students are required to attend the CCLPS Weekly Research Training Seminar (details below) and a generic research methods course offered within the Faculty of Languages and Cultures, convened by the Associate Dean for Research.
+MPhil students are required to attend the CCLPS Weekly Research Training Seminar and a generic research methods course offered within the Faculty of Languages and Cultures, convened by the Associate Dean for Research.
 The generic research methods training includes courses offered by the Academic Development Directorate (ADD) and the SOAS Library.

 Doctoral School website also offers information on research training across London higher education institutions.

-- Research rationale and context of proposed research;
+- research rationale and context of proposed research

-- Main research questions;
+- main research questions

-- Theoretical and methodological framework & considerations;
+- theoretical and methodological framework & considerations

-- Proposed research methods;
+- proposed research methods

-- Ethical issues (where applicable);
+- rthical issues (where applicable)

-- Outlining structure of PhD dissertation;
+- outlining structure of PhD dissertation

-- Schedule of research and writing;
+- schedule of research and writing

 Adjustments to one or more of these sections, including additions or deletions where appropriate, are possible by prior arrangement between the students and lead supervisors.